 If your son or daughter has been diagnosed with a type of sarcoma – a tumor in connective tissue like muscles or bones – there are many questions: Will my child make a full recovery?
 What are the immediate and long-term side effects of treatment?

 Most parents don’t consider whether their child will face a second cancer later in life.

-However, a link between sarcomas and Li-Fraumeni syndrome, a rare condition that raises a person’s risk of developing one or more cancers to as high as 85 percent, has led genetic specialists at Dana-Farber/Children’s Hospital Cancer Center (DF/CHCC) to recommend that all child sarcoma patients be offered genetic counseling for Li-Fraumeni syndrome.
+However, a link between sarcomas and Li-Fraumeni syndrome, a rare condition that raises a person’s risk of developing one or more cancers to as high as 85 percent, has led genetic specialists at Dana-Farber/Boston Children’s Cancer and Blood Disorders Center to recommend that all child sarcoma patients be offered genetic counseling for Li-Fraumeni syndrome.

 Li-Fraumeni syndrome was first described in 1969 by Dana-Farber physician-scientist Frederick Li, MD, and his mentor, Joseph Fraumeni Jr., of the National Cancer Institute.
 In 1990, researchers discovered that the increased risk of cancer associated with the syndrome is caused by inherited changes in a gene called p53 – a finding that made genetic testing for Li-Fraumeni syndrome possible.